nikkijuk/pigeongram/README.md

 Small example how to
 - describe build with Gradle Kotlin DSL
-- define and generate api (dto's & controllers base api) with Open APi 3 and "kotlin-spring" generator
+- define and generate api (dto's & controllers base api) with Open Api 3.X and "kotlin-spring" generator
-- persist information with document oriented database (first cosmos db, then mongo db) and using spring data repository
+- persist information with document oriented database (first cosmos db, then mongo db) using spring data repository
 - automate workflows with camunda bpm using in memory h2 database
 - run everything within single spring boot application

+It is possible to convert this example to use Mongo DB by simply using spring-data-mongo-db.
+Most notable change: Methods using Query annotations on repositories need to be removed.

+Open api 3 yaml format is used to describe user and messages api, "kotlin-spring" generator to generate base APIs and Api model (DTO) classes for spring boot rest controllers.

+Local mongo db is  used to allow direct usage of JSON objects without database schemas - if different type of persistence is needed sql server is later taken in use.

 ## Prerequisites